Food Hussy Recipes » Copycat

 Copycat Raising Cane’s Sauce Recipe

 Raising Cane’s Sauce is one of my favorite dipping sauces!
 Plus it’s great on more than just chicken!
 I would always get extra sauce (and extra Texas toast) when I went to Raising Cane’s to bring home but not any more!
-I did a side-by-side comparison and made my own!
+I did a side-by-side comparison with the official recipe and made my own!
+You can too with only a few minutes and simple ingredients that you already have in your pantry!

 Copycat Raising Cane's Sauce

 This Copycat version of Raising Cane’s Sauce will have your mouth watering!
-And it’s great with more than chicken!
-I used the sauce on fries, burgers and deli sandwiches.
+I couldn’t get enough, I used the sauce on fries, burgers and deli sandwiches.
 You can make this sauce up in just a few minutes and keep it in your fridge for weeks (but it won’t last that long!).

 Raising Cane’s Sauce Ingredients